aegeanthompson/familymatters/README.md

 Technologies Used:
 * Laravel 5.7
 * PHP
+* Apache
+* MySQL
-* Wordpress
+* Symphony

 User Stories (*MVP*):

 * Users can add all of their family members, pets, and plants to their profile.
-* Users can add items to their goals, habbits, calendar and to do list for each member.
+* Users can add items to their goals, habits, calendar and to do list for each member.
 * Users can track progress of each category.

 Stretch Goals: